 Cybersec Essentials

 This is partially because 43% of cybersecurity breaches target small businesses, which have fewer IT resources to work on correct security processes and implementation.
-A cybersecurity plan needs to be both thorough and agile, and the personnel from all different teams who are involved should be well versed in as many of the “what ifs,” as possible.
-A properly formulated plan helps reduce risks and establishes a baseline for a company's security program so it can continually adapt to emerging threats and risks and begin to anticipate third-party data breaches.
+A well-rounded cybersecurity plan must be both comprehensive and adaptable, ensuring all team members are prepared for potential scenarios.
+By establishing a solid baseline for a company's security program, the plan can continually evolve to address emerging threats, like those outlined in our latest overview of cybersecurity trends to watch in 2024

+Staying ahead of these trends helps businesses anticipate third-party data breaches and other evolving risks.
 So how do you create, implement, execute, and iterate on a cybersecurity plan and policy for your company?
-We’re going beyond the basics of cybersecurity in this guide and diving into some tips and best practices of correct implementation, steps and stages of the creation process, and ways to do it efficiently with some of the best tech and tools available.
+We’re going beyond the basics of cybersecurity in this guide and diving into some tips and best practices of correct implementation, steps, and stages of the creation process, and ways to do it efficiently with some of the best tech and tools available.

 Steps to create a cybersecurity plan